bernie-skipole/indi/docs/source/usage/functions.rst

 .. autofunction:: indiredis.mqtt_server

+To be specific, the client_id should be unique for every connection to the MQTT network.

-The snoop features across MQTT are currently under development.
-When choosing a client id, consider using a prefix, to avoid clashing with other users of the MQTT server, such as indi_server01, or indi_client01.
+When choosing a client id, consider using a prefix, to avoid clashing with other users of the MQTT broker, such as indi_server01, or indi_client01.

+The to_indi_topic should be a string, the same string should be used for every connection, so, for example, clients will send data with this topic, and servers/drivers will subscribe to the topic to receive that data.

+Similarly the from_indi_topic should be another, different string, again used for every connection.

+The same rule follows for the snoop_control_topic and snoop_data_topic.

 The tuples created by the above functions are then used as parameters for the following functions.